LoreOwl/ubuntu-server-baseline/README.md

 **Single script, no Ansible.** This is purpose-built for provisioning one machine from bare metal.
 Ansible adds a control node dependency and abstraction layers that aren't justified for a single-host setup.
 The script is readable top-to-bottom and runs in the order it reads.

-**Interactive credential entry.** Passwords are prompted at runtime with confirmation, never hardcoded in the file.
+**Interactive credential entry.** Passwords are prompted at runtime with confirmation, not hardcoded in the file.
 Safe to commit the script to version control as-is.

 **Phased execution with debug checks.** Each phase ends with validation checks that report pass/fail status.
-A failed check warns but doesn't halt, since the phase already completed its work.
+A failed check warns and doesn't halt the script, since the phase already completed its work.
 This makes it easy to see exactly where things went wrong on a partial run.

 **Portainer API-driven stack deployment.** The monitoring stack is deployed through Portainer's API rather than `docker compose up`, so it appears in Portainer's UI as a managed stack from the start.